Adobe Classes San Diego

 Adobe Certifications

 Adobe is a software company that provides a variety of digital design applications, including Photoshop, Illustrator, Premiere Pro, After Effects, and InDesign.
-Many of its applications have become industry-standard tools and they are used in a wide range of creative industries such as video editing, web design, photography, and graphic design.
+Many of its applications have become industry-standard tools, and they are used in a wide range of creative industries such as video editing, web design, photography, and graphic design.
 Adobe was founded in 1982.
 Its applications are available by subscription, and collectively they are known as the Adobe Creative Cloud.

 What Can You Do with Adobe Training?

-Adobe training will give you an in-demand set of skills that you can utilize in a broad range of different industries.
+Adobe training will give you an in-demand set of skills that you can utilize in a broad range of industries.
 With skill in Adobe, you will be able to create many different types of visual communication, which has become more and more important in today’s digital world.
 In a recent Forbes article titled, “New Essential: 92% Of Leaders Expect Employees To Have Design Skills, ” the author explains that people have a much shorter attention span than they did in the past, and as a result, visual communication has become the best way to capture attention and share information with an audience.
 She insists, “Design and visual communication skills are no longer optional—they are essential for success in today’s competitive environment.”
 According to the U.S. Bureau of Labor Statistics (the BLS), a federal agency that analyzes U.S. job statistics, jobs related to visual communication are likely to experience strong growth over the next decade.
 For example, it predicts 8 percent growth in web development and digital design jobs, which is faster than average.

 What Will I Learn in an Adobe Class?